khageshpatel/repoProtege/HowToUse.md

-## Protege Develpoment ##
+## Protege Development ##

-This document is to help you setup development enviroment for protege and some basic knowledge about commonly used tools for maintaining project base.
+This document is to help you setup development environment for protege and some basic knowledge about commonly used tools for maintaining project base.

 Installing necessary tools
 --------------------------

-First lets install necessary tools required for develpoing code bases assosiated with protege.
+First lets install necessary tools required for developing code bases associated with protege.

 #### Installing jdk ####
 First install java jdk form [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html "Java JDK").
 Important thing to note here is you must download JDK not JRE.
 Make sure you have `JAVA_HOME` variable setup in your computer if not set it up where you have installed your jdk generally in windows it is `C:\Program Files\Java\jdk1.8.0_45`.
 Also make sure you have java binaries in your system path if not add it.
 In my case it is `C:\Program Files\Java\jdk1.8.0_45\bin`.
-If you have problem in adding system path just search in google on addign system path and system variables instruction may vary depending on your platform.
-After all these steps you should be able to accesss java from command line.
+If you have problem in adding system path just search in google on adding system path and system variables instruction may vary depending on your platform.
+After all these steps you should be able to access java from command line.

 #### Installing Graphviz
 Visualization tools in protege use Graphviz for creating graphs therefore you need to install graphviz.
 You can get latest copy of graphviz from [here](http://www.graphviz.org/Download..php "GraphViz").